 Filing and Storage Rooms: Date action required Date of resolution Walkways free, shelves secure and tidy, heavy items stored between mid-thigh and shoulder height, step ladder required (if items stored at head height), other observations / staff comment?
 Kitchen: Date action required Date of resolution Cleaning materials stored appropriately, kitchen tidy, other observations / staff comment?
 Chemicals: Date action required Date of resolution Chemicals properly stored and identified?
-Staff Comments / Requests: Do staff have any issues of concern or suggestions rel procedures in the centre? lated to Health and Safety y practice and Improving Health and Safety As a result of this audit and discussions with staff what safety controls could be taken to eliminate risks and improve Health and Safety practice and procedures in the school or during any activities which you manage?
+Staff Comments / Requests: Do staff have any issues of concern or suggestions related to Health and Safety practice and procedures in the centre?
+Improving Health and Safety As a result of this audit and discussions with staff what safety controls could be taken to eliminate risks and improve Health and Safety practice and procedures in the school or during any activities which you manage?

+APPENDIX M

-APPENDIX M Annual Health & Safety Checklist (Sample)
+Annual Health & Safety Checklist (Sample) check and see when this was done last and look to complete it

-This form must be completed by each School on at lea st an annual basis, no later than the end of June of each year and submitted to the ETB.
-Centre: Centre Manager: Date Completed: Check Item: Response - answer yes or no - where the answer is 'no' please provide an explanation.
+This form must be completed by each School on at lea each year and submitted to the ETB.
+Centre: Centre Manager: Date Completed: 30/08/2023 Check Item: Response - answer yes or no - where the answer is 'no' please provide an explanation.
 The Safety Statement has been reviewed and the areas in Section 6 which have been identified for updates are attached for approval?
-The Safety Statement has been communicated to all staff and records of same have been maintained?
-The Safety Statement requirements in respect of establishing a safety rep and a safety committee have been actively applied at this centre?
+Y The Safety Statement has been communicated to all staff and records of same have been maintained?
+Y The Safety Statement requirements in respect of establishing a safety rep and a safety committee have been actively applied at this centre?
+Y Rep Is JH and SC is now all staff from 2023 onwards.
 Meetings have taken place as required under the Safety Statement and records of such meetings are maintained?
+Y (agenda item at SM from Aug 2023 onwards.
 Risk assessments have been completed in accordance with the Safety Statement and are maintained?
-Fire equipment has been maintained and inspected?
-The number of fire drills carried out in the school during the academic term are (specify number)?
-Appropriate arrangements are in place in relation to the inspection and maintenance of equipment?
-Regular inspections are carried out within the school in order to check that the environment is clean, tidy and well maintained?
-Accidents and incidents are recorded and investigated?
-This centre has carried out an annual management review of its own Safety and Health performance?
+Y Fire equipment has been maintained and inspected?
+Y The number of fire drills carried out in the school during the academic term are (specify number)?
+Y Appropriate arrangements are in place in relation to the inspection and maintenance of equipment?
+Y Regular inspections are carried out within the school in order to check that the environment is clean, tidy and well maintained?
+Y Accidents and incidents are recorded and investigated?
+Y This centre has carried out an annual management review of its own Safety and Health performance? ?
 Comments

+APPENDIX N

-APPENDIX N Additional materials for adapting to centre specific requirements
+Additional materials for adapting to centre specific requirements